kovacsnador/tinycoro/README.md

             co_return;
         };

-        // Make BoundTask to make sure coro2 is also copied tasks.push_back(tinycoro::MakeBound(coro2));
+        // We need to use MakeBound to make sure coro2 is also copied. tasks.push_back(tinycoro::MakeBound(coro2));

     // here is coro2 destroyed, so this should be an error without tinycoro::MakeBound